Happy childhood. Family time in winter, playing and laughing in the first snow.

 • Want a set payoff date for the debts that you consolidate (as opposed to minimum payments, which can drag on for years)

-The most common ways to consolidate debt is with a personal loan or a home equity loan (if you own your home and have sufficient home equity).
+One of the most common ways to consolidate debt is with a personal loan.
+Another popular way is to use a home equity loan for debt consolidation (if you own your home and have sufficient home equity).

 Debt resolution